 Fruit is a natural food right from good ole’ Mother Nature herself.
 If you’ve read any of my eBooks or articles, you will know that I’m a firm believer that you can eat anything that can be picked, hunted, gathered, harvested, etc.

-I mean, I’ve heard of women having an unscheduled cheat meal (the worst kind), eating ½ gallon of ice cream and say “oops” and laugh it off, but get bent-out-of-shape if they eat a fruit at a convention or a gathering.
+I’ve heard of women having an unscheduled cheat meal (the worst kind).
+They eat a ½ gallon of ice cream and say “oops” and laugh it off, yet get bent-out-of-shape if they eat fruit at a gathering.
 Where’s the justification in that?

 Here is it.
 Repeat after me, “I can eat fruit, it is okay.”
 Got it?

 Oh, but fruit is a sugar.
 Right?
 Okay.
 I got you now.
 So here it is.
-Fruit contains fructose, a natural sugar and this natural sugar in fruit does not spike your insulin the same way table sugar (ice cream) does.
+Fruit contains fructose, a natural sugar.
+The natural sugar in fruit does not spike your insulin the same way table sugar (ice cream) does.

 Ivan Blazquez, a personal trainer, NGA Pro Natural Bodybuilder and fitness writer elaborates, “Eating fruits will not convert to fat nor make you fat.
 The theory behind fruits stopping fat-burning is based on the muscles lacking an enzyme that converts fructose to glycogen.
 Now, if the muscle’s lack this storing capability of fructose, then the liver is where fructose can be stored as glycogen.
 In other words, to conclude fruits make one fat or prevent fat-burning or negatively impact body composition based off this logic, is simply wrong on all fronts.”

-When you implement fruit in your figure diet, include it as a carb and eat is whenever you are allowed to eat carbs.
-Now, if you want to get super lean, cut and defined for your competition, cut fruit out the final 4 weeks.
+When you implement fruit in your diet, include it as a carb and eat is whenever you are allowed to eat carbs.
+If you want to get super lean, cut and defined, cut fruit out the final 4 weeks.

 #5 – You Have to Take a Boat-Load of Supplements